riccardopdev/my-react-examples/README.md

 ## List of content

-- **context**: This project demonstrates the implementation of React context using TypeScript.
+- **context**: This project demonstrates the implementation of React's context using TypeScript.
+- **context-reducer**: This project demonstrate the implementation and integration of React's context and reducer.